 If you want to enjoy the gulf coast’s mild winters and warm summers, there may be no better place to set up your RV base camp than Buccaneer State Park.
-Located right on the beach of Waveland, Mississippi, Buccaneer is full of natural beauty, rich history and even a modern-day waterpark.
+Located right on the beach of Waveland, Mississippi, Buccaneer is full of natural beauty, rich history, and even a modern-day waterpark.
 On August 29, 2005, Hurricane Katrina made landfall.
-It is known as the most devastating storm to hit the US in our nation’s history.
-With winds exceeding 160 MPH, in concert with a tidal surge of nearly 30 feet, much of the park was destroyed by the storm.
+It is known as the most devastating storm to ever hit the US.
+With winds exceeding 160 miles per hour, in concert with a tidal surge of nearly 30 feet, much of the park was destroyed by the storm.
 After nearly eight years of reconstruction, the park was completely restored by November of 2013.

 RV Rentals in Buccaneer State Park

 Located on the shores of the Gulf of Mexico in southwest Mississippi, Buccaneer State Park is popular amongst snowbirds and locals alike.
 Not far from U.S. Highway 90, the park entrance is easily accessible for RVs and those towing a travel trailer.
 The entrance to the park is located on South Beach Boulevard.
 If you are using GPS, be aware that many GPS systems will take you to a location on South Street, however, this is NOT an entrance into Buccaneer State Park.
 Most of the park is accessible by foot, but the park roads can accommodate even the largest of rigs.
 Many of the roads are one-way only, except for the main park road, and there are also some tight corners, but nothing impassable.

 There is ample parking located at the front of the park near the entrance.
 The front parking lots are spacious and can accommodate most RVs.
 Other than the campsites, there are not many options to park your RV.
 However, there are small parking lots near the laundry and activity building, as well as near Picnic Pavilion 3.